bucurdavid/autoupload/README.md

 1.You need to install python<br />
 2.Delete the zip<br />
 3.In the "info.txt" change with your information<br />
+4.open a terminal and type " sudo easy_install pip "
+5.type " sudo pip install --upgrade pip "
+6.type " pip install selenium "
-4.Open a terminal in the folder where "AutoUpload" is located<br />
+7.Open a terminal in the folder where "AutoUpload" is located<br />
-5.Type ' chmod +x AutoUpload.py '<br />
+8.Type ' chmod +x AutoUpload.py '<br />
-6.Double click AutoUpload.py
+9.Double click AutoUpload.py

 For Windows user:
 <br />